rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 #### Runnable test program How can the tests be repeated

 The main.py from tests folder is the program that one runs.
 However from command line it instantly runs and quits.
-So it doesn't run the result.
+So one doesn't have time to see the result.
 Using visual studio code this was not a not a problem.